NYPL/ami-preservation/docs/pages/ami-specifications.md

 <a name="additional-video-specifications"></a>
 ### Additional video specifications
 #### _Anamorphic video_
-  * For service copies created from Anamorphic preservation masters, treat source as D1/DV NTSC or PAL Widescreen to produce a 16 x 9 service copy without padding.
-Pixel aspect ratio should be 1.21 (NTSC) / 1.46 (PAL).
+  *  Service copies created from anamorphic preservation masters must be reformatted to true 16:9 (widescreen).
+Do not letterbox or pillarbox.

 #### _Complex audio configurations_
   * 4 audio channels on source: